d1mitris17/WebDesignCoursework/src/db/README.md

-    username VARCHAR(50) NOT NULL UNIQUE,    -- Unique username for each user email VARCHAR(100) NOT NULL UNIQUE,       -- Unique email address for each user password VARCHAR(255) NOT NULL,           -- Hashed password for user authentication created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp for account creation last_updated TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP  -- Timestamp for last profile update );
+    username VARCHAR(50) NOT NULL UNIQUE,    -- Unique username for each user email VARCHAR(100) NOT NULL UNIQUE,       -- Unique email address for each user password VARCHAR(255) NOT NULL,           -- Hashed password for user authentication created_at TIMESTAMP,  -- Timestamp for account creation last_updated TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP  -- Timestamp for last profile update );